 Good to know

 - Everything you’ve heard is true, Iceland is expensive.
-Rent your car ahead, shop in supermarkets bring your own duty-free alcohol
+Rent your car ahead, shop in supermarkets and bring your own duty-free alcohol, and read this guide on free and cheap things to do in Reykjavik!

 - Winter gets COLD.
 Bring thermal underwear and for road trips; always bring water and a flashlight